danrlu/nextflow_cheatsheet/QnA.md

 Each input channel has 2 dimensions: each item (or elements as Nextflow calls it) in a row gets its own parallel execution of the process.
 <img width="494" alt="image" src="https://user-images.githubusercontent.com/20667188/193625668-151afb1e-1248-422f-8670-8802d9abd928.png">

-Then within each row, there can be a number of sub-items (not sure the official name) we pass to a process by specifying `input: path(a), path(b)`, which then implicitly requires us to know how many sub-items are there.
+Then within each row, there can be a number of sub-items (not sure the official name).
+This section is about the latter case.
+In the process definition,  we need to specify inputs with `input: path(a), path(b)`, which then implicitly requires us to know how many sub-items are there.
 But we don't always know this ahead of time.
-For example, if the input is all fastq files in a folder, or the number of chromosomes vary from species to species.
+For example, if the input is all fastq files in a folder, or the number of chromosomes vary from species to species, etc..
 The workaround is:
 ```
 input: path("*")
 ```